 Dallas County Records Complex

 The Dallas County Records Building Complex consists of three buildings: the old Dallas County Criminal Courts Building, the Dallas County Records Building and the Records Building Annex.
-The site where these buildings stand today was purchased by Dallas County in 1913.
 This complex is composed of three approximately 7-story buildings built in 1917, 1927 and 1953.
 It provides offices for several hundred county employees and requires significant structural renovations to bring the buildings up to current structural standards and to meet present-day building codes.
-The renovation will take a number of years, with an estimated total cost of a $139 million.

-Design for the renovation of the Dallas County Records Building is presently underway.
+Design for the renovation of the Dallas County Records Building will be completed in 2021.
 This facility is composed of three approximately 7-story buildings built in 1917, 1927 and 1953.
 The original designs did not focus on a functional tie between the buildings.
 One of the buildings was a Criminal Courthouse where Jack Ruby was being tried when he died.
 This courtroom will remain as a historic area of the building.
 The jail cells existed in two of the buildings which had to be removed.
 In one of the buildings, the jail cells generated low floor heights that could not be used in the adaptive reuse.

 The Architects ultimately proposed to remove and replace floors to line up between the three buildings to make access between the buildings easier and improved the functional use of the building.
 The buildings are registered as historic buildings and the façade of the building had to be preserved and protected during the demolition of the existing floors and construction of the new buildings.
 We created a construction sequence of events to accomplish this goal in a straight forward and economical manner.
 Our scope of work was expanded to include designs for the bracing of the historic façade.